AriFordsham/GHCWiki/records.md

 1. **[Explicit Classy Records](records/explicit-classy-records)**
 1. **polymorphic extensible records with scoped labels** by Daan Leijen, [ (implemented in Elm)](http://elm-lang.org/blog/announce/version-0.7.elm) and in the DSL [ WaveScript](http://www.cs.indiana.edu/~rrnewton/wavescope/WaveScope_+_WaveScript/)
 1. **Are there any other approaches?**

+The [OverloadedRecordFields](records/overloaded-record-fields) extension eventually implemented was based on SORF, but with some modifications based on feedback.
+Of course, this may not be the end of the story...

 ### Similarities